 1) Quick triage: is this urgent?

-Before you do anything else, take a 10-second “whole cat” look.
-Diarrhea matters most when it comes with dehydration, weakness, repeated vomiting, blood, or a cat who just feels “off.”
+Before you focus on the litter itself, take a quick “whole cat” look.
+Diarrhea becomes more important when it comes with dehydration, weakness, repeated vomiting, blood, or a cat who suddenly feels off in general.

 | What you see | How worried to be | What to do next |